davidsong78th/MagicSquare/README.md

 - The server is then required to verify whether or not the sequence supplied represents a magic square and provide a T/F response.

 - The multiprocess application was created using the fork() system call.

+# To Execute

+1. Open terminal, and type "gcc -o pgm1 pgm1.c".
+2. Type "./pgm1".
+Then follow the instructions.